Chicago Weather: Potentially severe storms expected to move beginning Tuesday afternoon

-CHICAGO (WLS) -- The Chicago area could potentially see some severe weather move through the area Tuesday afternoon and evening.
+CHICAGO (WLS) -- The Chicago area could potentially see some severe weather move through Tuesday afternoon and evening.

-There is potential for strong storms between 2 and 11 p.m., with the first cluster of storms expected between 2-5 p.m.
+There is potential for strong storms between 2-11 p.m., with the first cluster of storms expected between 2-5 p.m.

 A second line of storms will then move in between 5-7 p.m. and the second line of storms carries greater potential to become severe.